 1. Blended family

-When one partner or both of the partners have children from previous marriages, issues pertaining to trust and loyalty may develop.
+When one or both partners have children from previous marriages, issues pertaining to trust and loyalty may develop.

 When coming together as a blended family, one partner may expect the other partner to treat their children as their own.

 Also, there may be a rivalry between the stepsiblings or between the children and step-parent.
-These factors can cause bitterness and stress which may lead to a broken second marriage.
+These factors can cause bitterness and stress, leading to a broken second marriage.

 2. Previous relationships

-If one partner had a history of trust issues with their ex, they might bring the same issues into their new marriage.
+If one partner had a history of trust issues with their ex, they might bring the same issues into their new marriage, opening the door for a second divorce.

 1. Appreciate and respect

-Or, help them out with a household chore even if they have not asked you to.
-This keeps the love alive between spouses and lets the other person know that they are not being taken for granted.
+Small acts that show your appreciation keep the love alive between spouses and let the other person know that they are not being taken for granted.

 Discuss any expectations and ideas that you have about your marriage with your spouse.

-During an argument, try to control your emotions.
-Do not blame everything on your partner.
+During an argument, try to control your emotions if avoiding divorce is your main aim.
+Do not blame your partner for everything.

-Instead, try to remain calm, listen to what your partner has to say.
+Instead, remain calm and listen to what your partner has to say.
 This will only make your relationship stronger.
 It will also reflect the respect you have for one another.

 Accepting your partner’s children as your own may be difficult.

-However, a good spouse is one that accepts their partner’s family as their own.
+However, a good spouse accepts their partner’s family as their own.

 They treat their partner’s children as their own.
 Hence, talk to the children.
 Understand their likes and dislikes while gaining their respect.
 Also, gently but firmly, let them know what rules you expect them to follow.